weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 AWS-specific configuration for authentication.
 You can choose between access-key or ARN-based authentication:

+### Option 1: With IAM and ARN roles

+The backup module will first try to authenticate itself using AWS IAM.
+If the authentication fails then it will try to authenticate with `Option 2`.

-### Option 1: With access key and secret access key
+### Option 2: With access key and secret access key

 | Environment variable | Description |
 | --- | --- |